Do you know the average conversion rate of a website in the service industry (cleaning services, moving companies, dog walking services, etc..)?

 Then another email a day later and another email a day after that.

-It was our choice to send as many email as we’d like in order to turn that prospect into a customer.
+It was our choice to send as many emails as we’d like to turn that prospect into a customer.

-We tested the flow over the next 12 months and we found that by giving them a coupon in email 2 and 3 worked best.
+We tested the flow over the next 12 months, and we found that by giving them a coupon in email two and three worked best.

-The customer had to share a message with all of their friends on Facebook in order to automatically receive this coupon code and use it during step two of the booking form.
+The customer had to share a message with all of their friends on Facebook to automatically receive this coupon code and use it during step two of the booking form.